godwokenrises/godwoken-doc/docs/differenceBetweenV0AndV1.md

 ---
 id: v0difv1
-title: Comparison with EVM
+title: Differences Between V0 and V1
 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";

-# Difference between v0 and v1

 Godwoken v1 is a release of the Godwoken source code and a standalone network.
 This release fixes many compatibility issues of the Godwoken v0 network.
 The following document explains the differences between the two versions.